 Hooke's law is applicable within the spring's valid elastic limit.
 The only attribute that allows the spring to remain in a limited space is its elasticity.
 The spring will lose its property if it breaks.

 There is no way to permanently distort or modify the state of the spring.
-Hooke's law is only relevant when a little amount of force or deformation is involved.
+Hooke's law is only relevant when a small amount of force or deformation is involved.
 Consider the fact that many materials will diverge dramatically from Hooke's law.
 This is due to their extremely pliable boundaries.

 This relationship is entirely dependent on the intrinsic qualities of materials.
 Consider the case of a homogeneous rod with a uniform cross-section.
 During the stretching, this rod will function as a basic spring.